rubend056/robot/README.md

 1- Divide image into desired colors

 2-For each desired color mask:
--INPUT: Each pixel with lightness value over the color mask
+- INPUT: Each pixel with lightness value over the color mask
--OUTPUT: Position with a width and height value
+- OUTPUT: Position with a width and height value

 To train the network
 - Filenames will have all desired output, files will be images .jpg etc...

 - Filename is type_pox_psy_width_height

-- 89*50 input images that are 44500 input neurons with values from 0-1
+- 89*50 input images that are 4450 input neurons with values from 0-1

 - 2 hidden layers

 - Outputs all ranging from 0-1:

 posx
 posy
 width
 height

 Nothing found then posx = 0, posy = 0, width = 0, height = 0; Cutoff will be if width and height are < 0.02, therefore if neural network outputs under cutoff then nothing was found